arthurvergacas/better-heroku-scheduler/README.md

   heroku create better-scheduler
 ```

-This will create a new app called `better-scheduler`, but you can call it whatever you want. _For example, `telegram-bot-scheduler`._
+This will create a new app called `better-scheduler`, but you can call it whatever you want.

 Now, you can open the browser and see your brand new app using: